-- To what extent is the Convention on the Rights of the Child applied in the work against hu-man trafficking? - What is the experience of the various actors on how the Council of Europe Convention on Combating Human Trafficking is fulfilled?
-Our particular focus has been on discrimination, preventive measures, border measures, identification of and assistance to victims of crime, access to a period of reflection, residence permits, and repatriation and return. - Has the criticism that the Council of Europe's expert group against human trafficking, GRE-TA, highlighted in its latest report on Sweden, led to any change or are the same shortcom-ings still noticeable?
+- To what extent is the Convention on the Rights of the Child applied in the work against human trafficking? - What is the experience of the various actors on how the Council of Europe's Convention on Combating Human Trafficking is fulfilled?
+Our particular focus has been on discrimination, preventive measures, border measures, identification of and assistance to victims of crime, access to a period of reflection, residence permits, and repatriation and return. - Has the criticism that the Council of Europe's Group of Experts on Action against Trafficking in Human Beings, GRETA, highlighted in its latest report on Sweden, led to any change or are the same shortcomings still noticeable?